-Source: Simon, based on Dechow et al., 2012
+Source: Simon (2021), based on Dechow et al. (2011)

-In whom should we invest?
+Which business to invest in?

-We could base our investment decision on the quality of earnings.
-Alex’s earnings, which are partially dependent on the accounting of potential future benefit, are more uncertain than Jamie’s.
+An investment decision could be based on quality of earnings.
+Alex’s earnings, which are partly dependent on the accounting of potential future benefit, are more uncertain than Jamie’s.
 In other words, Alex faces some risks that Jamie does not.
-For example, it is not certain that all of Alex’s customers who promised to return and pay the next day will do so; or the coffee inventory could spoil?
-In both of these scenarios, $80 would certainly be too high an estimate of the earnings generated on the first day.
-Of course, it is also possible that Alex could end up making a higher profit.
-For example, a happy customer could come back to pay more than is due.
-Perhaps Alex will discover the shop has more product in stock than previously thought (a notable rarity in real-world scenarios) (Dechow et al., 2012).
+For example, it is not certain that all of Alex’s customers who promised to pay the next day will do so.
+Similarly, the coffee inventory might spoil before Alex can sell it.
+In either scenario, $80 would be too high an estimate of the earnings generated on the first day.
+Of course, it is also possible (albeit unlikely) that Alex ends up making a higher profit.
+Suppose, for example, that a happy customer pays more than is due, or that Alex discovers that the shop has more product in stock than previously thought (Dechow et al., 2011).

 More often than not, businesses with receivables and a rising inventory see their assets lose value on their financial statements.
-This would explain why Alex’s earnings are considered to be of lower quality in comparison to Jamie’s.
-A business like that belonging to Alex has a net income that is primarily a function of accruals.
-One cannot guarantee the foreseen benefits will come to fruition, and it is thereby implied that an overestimation of the net income may have occurred.
-By comparison, Jamie’s earnings have been realized in cash, i.e., without the anticipation of future benefit (Simon, 2020; Dechow et al., 2012).
+This is why Alex’s earnings can be considered lower quality than Jamie’s.
+Alex’s business has a net income that is primarily a function of accruals.
+As there is no guarantee that the foreseen benefits will come to fruition, the net income may have been overestimated.
+In contrast, Jamie’s earnings have been realized in cash, without the anticipation of future benefit (Dechow et al., 2011; Simon, 2021).

 Self-Check Questions